The Family of Anglican Churches

-Serving the Communities of Nelson, North Shore and Kaslo
+Serving the Communities of Nelson, South Slocan, North Shore and Kaslo

 Our purpose is to "seek Truth, nurture the Sacred and bless with Love."